 Potential volunteers are always welcome to “shadow” a volunteer doing a task you are interested in learning how to do before you sign up for a market day volunteer spot.

 Thanks to all who took the time to vote via the American Farmland Trust Annual Farmers Market Celebration!!!
 Our farmers market came in 1st in Massachusetts and #22 nationally in the “People’s Choice” and “Pillar of the Community” categories!!
 For more information, see :markets.farmland.org

 Now, here’s what you’ve been waiting for – this week’s vendors!

-Pasture-raised Meats, Poultry, and Eggs: Be sure to stock up!
-Even eggs last a number of weeks in the fridge.
-Lilac Hedge Farm offers a wide assortment of tasty steaks, chops, ribs, roasts, and sausages, as well as ground beef, pork, and lamb, as well as poultry and fresh eggs.
-They also offer local honey, and delicious beef jerky products. as well.
+Pasture-raised Meats, Poultry, and Eggs: Lilac Hedge Farm along with a wide assortment of chops, ribs, and sausages, as well as ground beef, pork, and lamb, and poultry and fresh eggs.
+They also offer local honey, and really, really tasty beef jerky products. as well.
 AND – it is time to order your Thanksgiving Turkey!
 They have a handy online form at lilachedgefarm.wufoo.com/forms/2016-thanksgiving-turkey-form.
 Turkeys will be delivered to the Melrose-Wakefield Winter Farmers Market at Memorial Hall in Melrose on November 20.

 NEWSFLASH: West River Creamery and Vermont Gourmet Candy Dish will be back Next Week 10/15!